STUFFED BRINJAL/ BHARLI VANGI / BADNEKAYI ENNEGAYI / BHARWA BAINGAN

 Once the pressure releases ,open the cooker and let them cook again for 8-10 mins on low flame.Let it boil well.

-When the brinjals are cooked, finally add peanut-sesame-coconut powder.Mix well.
+When the brinjals are cooked, finally add peanut-niger seeds -coconut powder.Mix well.
 Addition of this powder will thicken the gravy.
 Add some water ,based on your desired consistency.Give it just a boil.Switch off .

 Serve hot stuffed brinjal with Chapathi / Jowar bhakri / Rice bhakri / Steamed Rice.